Esperpento: Esperpento according to Valle-Inclán

 Luces de Bohemia, specifically the conversation between Max Estrella and Don Latino de Hispalis in the twelfth scene, is considered to be the foundation of esperpento.
 Max declares:

 The classical heroes reflected in concave mirrors give rise to the esperpento.
-The tragic sense of Spanish life can only be understood by an esthetic which is systematically deformed...The most beautiful images in a convave mirror are absurd...Deformation stops being such when it is subjected to perfect math.
+The tragic sense of Spanish life can only be understood by an esthetic which is systematically deformed...The most beautiful images in a concave mirror are absurd...Deformation stops being such when it is subjected to perfect math.
 My actual esthetic is to transform the classical norms using the mathematics of the concave mirror.

 The idea of esperpento is based on Valle-Inclán's perception of the mixture between the great and the grotesque, which he considered typical of Spanish society.
 He employed this method of portraying reality in all his works from then on, including in Martes de Carnaval (Carnival Tuesday), La hija del capitán (The Captain's Daughter), Las galas del difunto (The Galas of the Deceased), and Los cuernos de don Friolera (The Horns of Don Friolera).

 According to Valle-Inclán, "There are three ways of seeing the world artistically or esthetically: on one's knees, standing up, or levitating in the air."
 In the first method, "You give the characters, the heroes, a higher status...at least when compared to the narrator."
 The second method is to view them "as though they were our own selves", and the third is "to look at the world from a superior plane and consider the characters in the plot to be inferior to the author, with a point of irony.
 The gods become farces.
 It is a manner very Spanish, a demiurge manner, that doesn't believe to be in any way made of the same earth as its dolls."